 - Changing narratives about criminal justice

-The new grants will support efforts to close juvenile prisons and create community alternatives, to raise awareness of the needs of incarcerated women and children with incarcerated parents, and to change state and local criminal justice policies and practices at the state and local level.
+The new grants will support a range of efforts including, work to close prisons and create community alternatives for youth, raise awareness on the needs of incarcerated women and children with incarcerated parents, and campaigns to change criminal justice policies and practices at the state and local level.

 The grants also include support for innovative art projects for individual artists and artist collaborations to develop, continue or complete work that elevates ideas and stories about the injustice and inequity of mass incarceration.